 PTE writing is a test of your skills, both in the course of a debate, as well as the cohesiveness of your skills to answer the question directly with supportive arguments.
-They are a greater test of how your skills have progressed throughout the course, your understanding of the course itself, and what skills you may or may not need to have specifically updated.
+They are a more significant test of how your skills have progressed throughout the course, your understanding of the course itself, and what skills you may or may not need to have specifically updated.

 By also writing a list of subject topics, it is more likely than not that you will be gearing yourself up to answer the actual question that will be featured on the exam paper.

-Even news articles that cover these topics can be useful, as though they do not present an argument per se, they do illustrate the facts and reasoning of those involved in the issue in generalised terms.
+Even news articles that cover these topics can be helpful, as though they do not present an argument per se, they do illustrate the facts and reasoning of those involved in the issue in generalised terms.

 A list of things that can help you throughout the creative process are:

-There are a lot of advantages to treating such a test in this manner, chiefly is that it will help to promote a positive attitude with which you can approach the overall exam itself.
+There are a lot of advantages to treating such a test in this manner, chiefly in that it will help to promote a positive attitude with which you can approach the overall exam itself.

 You will be asked to write one to two PTE essays on any given topic

-You will have a minimum length of 200 words, and a maximum length of 300 words with which to formulate your PTE essay exam.
+You will have a minimum length of 200 words and a maximum length of 300 words with which to formulate your PTE essay exam.
 This means that your opening, body, and conclusion need to be on point.
 A healthy word limit that you should impose on yourself is 250 words.

 PTE essays are designed to be challenging, but that does not necessarily mean they are difficult.
 You will succeed if you have an open mind, work to your strengths, and keep your essay compelling.